armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/_index.md

 ---
 title: "Tasks"
 linkTitle: "Tasks"
+description: "Posts to the tasks api create new tasks in Spinnaker."
 ---

 - **Path:** tasks
 - **Method:** Post
 - **Package:** `spinnaker.http.authz`

-Posts to the tasks api create new tasks in Spinnaker.
 The following rego function can be leveraged in any task to determine what task type is being created:

 {{< prism lang="rego" line-numbers="true" >}}
     createsTaskOfType(tasktype){